S2-group/s2-group.github.io/_posts/2025-03-24-gssm-paper-editors-choice.md

 ![img](/assets/img/GSSM-editors-choice.png)

-We are happy to announce that our paper, *"Development and Evaluation of a Reference Measurement Model for Assessing the Resource and Energy Efficiency of Software Products and Components—Green Software Measurement Model (GSMM),"* has been selected as the **Spring 2025 Editor’s Choice Paper**!
+We are happy to announce that our paper titled *"Development and Evaluation of a Reference Measurement Model for Assessing the Resource and Energy Efficiency of Software Products and Components—Green Software Measurement Model (GSMM)"* has been selected as the **Spring 2025 Editor’s Choice Paper** at the Future Generations of Computer Systems journal.

-This recognition highlights the our contribution towards software sustainability.
+This recognition highlights our contributions towards software sustainability.

 The paper is co-authored by **Giovanni Fernando, Markus Funke, Patricia Lago, and Ivano Malavolta** from the **S2 Research Group**.